pivotal/docs-tap/contour/how-to-guides/troubleshooting.hbs.md

 ### Explanation

-By default, the Contour package progams Envoy's listeners to use IPv6 addresses.
+By default, the Contour package programs Envoy's listeners to use IPv6 addresses.
 In most cases, this is okay.
 However, some clusters (such as TKGI) only support IPv4.

 ### Solution